jack3898/fakeyou.ts/README.md

 // Do what you like with the audio files from here on!
 ```

-_Voice-to-voice rate limiting is not yet supported_
+_The voice-to-voice rate limit guard is not yet implemented._

 ## Features